 Belltable, 69 O’Connell Street, Limerick V94 FK0H

-Starting at Debenhams continue straight up O’Connell St. After the Mallow St junction, Belltable is on the left-hand side of the road, in the middle of the block.
+Starting at the Brown Thomas store, continue walking straight up O’Connell St. After the Mallow St junction, Belltable is on the left-hand side of the road, in the middle of the block.

-From the bus stop on Sarsfield St at the side of Debenhams, take the 304 as far as the O’Connell Monument, O’Connell St. Continue back towards the city centre, Belltable is on the right-hand side of the road, in the middle of the block.
+From the bus stop on Sarsfield Street, take the 304 as far as the O’Connell Monument, O’Connell St. Continue back towards the city centre, Belltable is on the right-hand side of the road, in the middle of the block.

 As an organisation we are consciously promoting a greener way of living.
 As we are situated in city centre we want to encourage patrons to walk where possible.

 For those who can’t walk and need to drive we only have on street parking.

 Both the Lime Tree Theatre and Belltable are fully accessible.
 If you wish to avail of any of the following facilities and make a booking for any of our shows, please contact our Box Office staff on (061) 953400.